muratk3n/thirdwave/en/README.md

 ---

-It's a freak ideology, has zero chance of getting traction, if things are not going very bad (anything-goes environments).
+It's a freak ideology, has zero chance of getting traction, unless things are not going very bad (anything-goes environments).
 Pro biz small gov is the best they can hope for ala the Tea Party.

 "@EricLevitz